-The downside is that drawing trendlines can be subjective sometimes as it’s not always clear if you should go for wicks or candle bodies.
-Hence, we suggest to draw trendlines connecting the extremes (price wicks) so that you are on the safer side when it comes to stop placement and avoid false signals during premature volatility spikes.
+The downside is that drawing trendlines can be subjective sometimes as it’s not always clear if you should go for the wicks or the candle bodies.
+Hence, we suggest drawing trendlines connecting the extremes (price wicks) so that you are on the safer side when it comes to stop placement and avoid false signals during premature volatility spikes.

 Fibonacci levels also act as support and resistance and, thus, the concepts of support/resistance stop placement also apply to the Fibonacci method.
 After you have identified a potential trade entry and also found a reasonable 1-2 sequence for your Fibonacci tool, you can use the retracement levels as stop loss levels.